 Legionella Testing & Compliance for Commercial Real Estate Buildings

-If you are reading this article, I would like to assume that you are an Asset Manager, Property Manager or Engineering Manager in the commercial real estate world.
-Your property is probably maintained to the highest standards with an impressive Energy Star score, and you may be relishing the LEED Gold or Platinum Certification that was recently awarded to your building.
-Why should you worry about the new ASHRAE 188 standard?
+Many asset Managers, Property Managers and Engineering Managers in the commercial real estate world generally maintain their buildings to the highest standards with impressive Energy Star scores, and may be relishing the LEED Gold or Platinum Certification that awarded to their building.
+Why should they worry about the new ASHRAE 188 standard?

-The lack of widely adopted regulations or industry standards prior to June 2015 has been cited in several court rulings in favor of defendants in Legionnaire’s related lawsuits.
+The lack of widely adopted regulations or industry standards prior to this date has been cited in several court rulings in favor of defendants in Legionnaire’s related lawsuits.